Neuroptera

 The insect order Neuroptera, from Ancient Greek νεῦρον (neûron), meaning "nerve", and πτερόν (pterón), meaning "wing", also known as net-winged insects, includes the lacewings, mantidflies, antlions, and their relatives.
 The order consists of some 6,000 species.
 Neuroptera is grouped together with the Megaloptera (alderflies, fishflies, and dobsonflies) and Raphidioptera (snakeflies) in the unranked taxon Neuropterida (once known as Planipennia).

 Adult neuropterans have four membranous wings, all about the same size, with many veins.
 They have chewing mouthparts, and undergo complete metamorphosis.

 Neuropterans first appeared during the Permian period, and continued to diversify through the Mesozoic era.
 During this time, several unusually large forms evolved, especially in the extinct family Kalligrammatidae, often called "the butterflies of the Jurassic" for their large, patterned wings.

 Anatomy and biology

-Neuropterans are soft-bodied insects with relatively few specialized features.
+Neuropterans are soft-bodied insects with relatively few specialised features.
 They have large lateral compound eyes, and may or may not also have ocelli.
 Their mouthparts have strong mandibles suitable for chewing, and lack the various adaptations found in most other holometabolan insect groups.

 They have four wings, usually similar in size and shape, and a generalised pattern of veins.
 Some neuropterans have specialised sense organs in their wings, or have bristles or other structures to link their wings together during flight.

 The larvae are specialised predators, with elongated mandibles adapted for piercing and sucking.
 The larval body form varies between different families, depending on the nature of their prey.
 In general, however, they have three pairs of thoracic legs, each ending in two claws.
 The abdomen often has adhesive discs on the last two segments.
+There is no connection between the midgut and the hindgut in the larvae, and their Malpighian tubules are instead used for producing silk for their cocoon, which exits through their anus.
+In the families Myrmeleontidae and Ascalaphidae the tenth abdominal segment is modified into a spinneret that is usually retracted into the ninth abdominal segment, and used for the construction of the cocoon.